Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

 \subsection{Additional Results for IV Estimates}

-This appendix provides supplementary results for our instrumental variables analysis, including the first-stage relationship between non-economic mild conflicts and overall geopolitical relations, as well as LP-IV estimates under alternative fixed effects specifications.
+This appendix provides supplementary results for our instrumental variables analysis, including the first-stage relationship between non-economic verbal conflicts and overall geopolitical alignment, as well as LP-IV estimates under alternative fixed effects specifications.

 \paragraph{First-Stage Dynamics}